thegetty/quire-docs/content/resources/workshop.md

 4. Add a new image to the project in the `_assets/images/figures` folder
 5. Add a `figures.yaml` entry for that image.
 Start with a dash and make sure the indents are aligned with the entries above it.
 Include an `id`, `caption`, `credit`, `label`, and include the image path for the `src`.
 6. Use the `{% figure %}` shortcode to insert that image into the `.md` file you just created by including the `id` you assigned it in the `figures.yaml` file
+7. Add a new entry in the `references.yaml` file.
+Include both an `id` (written as "Author Year") and a value for `full`
+8. Use the `{% cite %}` shortcode to insert the pop-up citation into the `.md` file by including the `id` you assigned it in the `references.yaml` file
-7. In your CLI, press Control-C to stop the preview
+9. In your CLI, press Control-C to stop the preview
-8. Type the command `quire preview` to restart the preview
+10. Type the command `quire preview` to restart the preview

 </div>